piyanuch-new/test-interview/readme.md

 ![guide](src/img/guide.png)

-1. แก้ไขไฟล์ forest.html สร้างสไลด์เต็มจอ ตามรูปภาพข้างบน (ภาพ 2) มีภาพจำนวน 5-10 ภาพ กำหนดให้แต่ละภาพต่อกันตามตัวอย่าง
+1. Edit forest.html to create a full screen slide.
+Following to the picture above (picture 2), there are 5-10 images.
+Each picture is arranged following an example.

-2. การเปลี่ยนภาพ จะเป็นการเลื่อนจากซ้ายไปขวาหรือจากขวาไปซ้าย โดยให้ใช้คีบอร์ดปุ่มลูกศรซ้ายขวาในการบังคับเลื่อนไปภาพต่อไปด้านซ้าย หรือภาพต่อไปด้านขวา
+2. The images will move from left to right or from right to left By using the left and right arrow keys in the keyboard

-3. ภาพจะเลื่อนมาหยุดที่ตรงกลางเสมอ ตามตัวอย่างภาพที่ 3 และ 4
+3. The image will always move and stop in the middle.
+Following an example picture 3 and 4

-4. เมื่อคลิกที่ภาพตรง (ตรงกลางเท่านั้น) ให้แสดงปุ่มขึ้นมาสองปุ่ม คือ
+4. When you click the image center, the hidden buttons will appear.
-  * SAVE สำหรับดาวโหลดภาพเก็บไว้
+  * SAVE: To download the image to user machine
-  * REMOVE สำหรับลบภาพออกไป
+  * REMOVE: To remove the image from the dispaly

-5. เมื่อลบภาพแล้ว ภาพที่เหลือจะถูกจัดเรียงต่อกันและทำงานได้เช่นเดิม
+5. When some image has been removed.
+The remaining images will be arranged and styled as before.

-  * **อนุญาติให้ใช้ jQuery core หรือ Standard JS (ECMAScript 5.1+) เท่านั้น ไม่อนุญาติให้ใช้ Plugin ใดๆ เพิ่มเติม**
+* **Allowed to use jQuery core or Standard JS (ECMAScript 5.1+), Not allowed to use any plug-ins**
-  * **สามารถใช้งาน Preprocessor ได้ตามถนัด**
+* **Allowed to use Babel, TS (Preprocessor) as you like**